microsoft/WindowsAppSDK/specs/AppNotifications/AppNotificationContentSpec/AppNotificationBuilder-spec.md

         // Sets the ID of an existing TextBox in order to have this button display to the right of the input.
         Button SetInputId(String inputId);

+        // Launches the URI passed into the button when activated.
+        Button UseProtocolActivation(Windows.Foundation.Uri protocolUri);

         // Retrieves the XML content of the button.
         String GetXml();
     };